Connected through Games

 You can start with our digital materials to start up your unofficial local Community Hub, e.g. a small group of players meeting regularly at your home, and when you're ready: opening an official Satellite Hub with the help our physical organizational and promotional materials (and maybe even some small games to celebrate your community and kickstart it).
 It's all a rough concept in the making so if you're interested, let us know using the contact form localted in the footer of the website.

-Membership fees are the common way to keep non-profit organizations like Games Against Loneliness economically sustainable, considering the running costs, staffing, and promotion.
+Membership fees are the common way to keep organizations like Games Against Loneliness economically sustainable, considering the running costs, staffing, and promotion.

 The proposed membership fee structure is work in progress and should you register your interest, it's non-binding.
 It's just a way to show you the vision of what we want to create, how we want to grow it, and how the amount of contributions affects this progress.